-The Pearl Oyster is a fast and easy-growing mushroom with a unique taste.
+The Pearl or Snow Oyster is a fast and easy-growing mushroom with a unique taste.
 It is one of the most cultivated mushrooms in the world as a result.
 In its natural habitat, the Pearl Oyster grows on hardwood trees, such as oaks, maples, birch, aspens, and other popular trees in Ontario.

 The mushroom is high in potassium, a mineral that Canadians may not be consuming enough.
 Potassium helps regulate blood pressure and supports bone and muscle strength.
 A cup of Pearl Oysters – or 100 grams – can have about 300 to 400 milligrams of potassium.
 For context, Health Canada recommends 4700 milligrams of potassium intake daily.